Configure AWS Systems Manager Incident Manager Replication Sets

 Beyond these examples

-The examples may reference pre-existing infrastructure such as KMS keys for encrypted replication sets, and an AWS provider configured for a region included in the replication set.
-They focus on establishing the replication set rather than the incident management workflows built on top of it.
+The examples may reference pre-existing infrastructure such as KMS keys for encrypted replication sets.
+They focus on configuring the replication set rather than provisioning the full incident management stack.

-To keep things focused, replication set patterns are omitted, including:
+To keep things focused, common replication set patterns are omitted, including:

-• Region removal operations (Example 3 shows deletion but is inverse of addition)
+• Region removal operations (Example 3 shows deletion but is rarely needed)

-These omissions are intentional: the goal is to illustrate how replication set configuration is wired, not provide drop-in incident management modules.
+These omissions are intentional: the goal is to illustrate how replication set features are wired, not provide drop-in incident management modules.
 See the SSM Incidents ReplicationSet resource reference for all available configuration options.

 Let's configure AWS Systems Manager Incident Manager Replication Sets